hackclub/hackclub/workshops/backjack/README.md

    Pl_card_cont = rand() 11 % 1;

  ```
- Now we got to add this card inside the list of card for the player, to do that we use a special object use to add an elemt inside an vector called ` .push_back() ` including the element you want to add :
+ Now we got to add this card inside the list of card for the player, to do that we use a special object use to add an element inside an vector called ` .push_back() ` including the element you want to add :

  ```C++
  Pl_card_cont = rand() 11 % 1;
  player_card.push_back(Pl_card_cont);				/* place it here */

  ```
- What push back object does it add the elemt at the end of the list inside the vector. you wnat to learn more method to add element inside an vector check it out here ****
+ What push back object does it add the element at the end of the list inside the vector.
+You want to learn more method to add element inside an vector check it out here ****

- now we also need to add this number inside the player card totals, to do that we will say ` Tl_Pl_card ` plus equal to ` Pl_card_cont ` this will automaticaly add it to the total :
+ now we also need to add this number inside the player card totals, to do that we will say ` Tl_Pl_card ` plus equal to ` Pl_card_cont ` this will automatically add it to the total :

  ```C++
   player_card.push_back(Pl_card_cont);